26E219 - Bald Mountain

 Continue straight.
 To the north is the west end of 26E330 - Powder Hill.

-Continue straight, through Dirt Alley, where the trees and surrounding hills enclose on the trail.
+Continue straight, through Sand Flats, where the trees and surrounding hills enclose on the trail.

-Turn sharp left to head up Big Shot; a large pile of boulders protruding from the hill side, or continue straight as the trail curves left / west to bypass this obstacle.
+Turn sharp left to head up Big Snot; a large pile of boulders protruding from the hill side, or continue straight as the trail curves left / west to bypass this obstacle.

 17: Bear Rock (3.4mi)